JOURNAL ARTICLES (PEER-REVIEWED) WITH NOTES

 WORK IN PROGRESS (FOR PEER REVIEW)

 C. Kim, M. May, V. Fry.
-Performance management and contractor form: a survey experiment (Manuscript writing)
+Contract management strategies of local government CEOs by contractor form: A survey experiment (Under review)

 C. Kim, M. May, V. Fry.
-County government form and fiscal performances: a difference-in-differences approach (Data collection)
+Does county government form matter in fiscal performance?
+A difference-in-differences approach.
+(Data analysis)

-C. Kim.
-The preferences of residents on local governing institutions: conjoint experiment of the U.S. public (Research design)
+Preferences of U.S. residents on local governance institutions: a conjoint experiment (Research design)